 Submit your publications to OpenSIUC or obtain funding to publish in Open Access journals

 Morris Library offers an institutional repository where you can publish your research and scholarly materials for free, which increases their visibility and use.
 Through the COPE Fund, Morris Library finances the fees to publish your research article in an Open Access journal.

 Librarians maintain an online guide that provides accurate, up-to-date information about copyright, intellectual property, plagiarism, and other related topics.

-Several departments useful to faculty and students are strategically located in Morris Library: the Honors Program, Writing Center, Math Lab, and Center for Teaching Excellence.
+Several departments useful to faculty and students are strategically located in Morris Library: Math Central, the Tutoring Center, Testing Services, the Writing Center, SalukiTech, the Honors Program, and the Center for Teaching Excellence.
 Delyte’s Café offers Seattle’s Best Coffee beverages, snacks, sandwiches, and other foods.